-Unexpected charges may come as a result of a scheme that takes advantage of individuals who misdial phone numbers.
-The scheme goes something like this: You place a collect call from a public phone or payphone, intending to use a service like 1-800-CALL-ATT or 1-800-COLLECT.
-But you misspell or hit an incorrect button when dialing.
-You accidentally dial something like 1-800-CALLLAT.
+You place a collect call from a public phone or payphone, intending to use a particular service, but you misdial.
 You get connected to the party you wished to call, but the phone company that connects you is not the one you thought you were using.
-Instead, it is a company that secured 800 numbers similar to well-known ones, likely hoping that you might accidentally misdial your intended number.
-If this happens, you are probably unaware you are using a different phone carrier than the one you intended to use because you don’t know you misdialed.
-Often, the company won’t identify itself to you or the person receiving the collect call before connecting the call.
+Instead, it is a company that secured toll-free numbers similar to well-known ones, likely hoping that you misdial your intended number.
+If this happens, you are probably unaware you are not using your intended phone carrier because you don’t know you misdialed.
+Often, the company won’t identify itself before connecting the call.

 Surprise!
-The charge for the misdialed call is two or more times higher than it would have been had you reached the carrier you intended to use.
+The charge for the misdialed call is much higher than it would have been had you reached your intended carrier.

-Dial carefully.
-Listen on the handset to make sure you hit each number only once.
-If you aren’t sure you dialed correctly, hang up and start again.
+When making collect calls, dial carefully.
+Make sure you hit each number only once.
+If you’re unsure, hang up and start again.

-Listen carefully.
 Once you’ve made the call, listen for the provider identification.
-If you placed the call from a public phone (hotel, airport, etc.) or payphone, the Federal Communications Commission has rules that require the provider to orally identify itself before your call is connected and billed.
-The rules also require the provider to give you directions on how to determine the price of your call.
-If you don’t hear provider identification, ask the operator (if you are able to reach a live operator) who the provider is and what the rates are.
-If the provider or rate is not what you wanted, hang up and dial again.
-If you do not hear provider identification and you can’t reach an operator, hang up and dial again.
+If you placed the call from a public phone or payphone, FCC rules require the provider to orally identify itself before your call is connected and billed.
+If you don’t hear provider identification, ask the operator who the provider is and what the rates are.
+If the provider or rate is not what you wanted, or if you do not hear provider identification and you cannot reach an operator, hang up and dial again.

-Ask if uncertain.
-When a collect call is connected, listen for an identification of the service provider before accepting the charges.
-If you don’t hear the provider identified, say “no” to the collect call until you’re able to find out who is connecting the call.
-If it’s a provider that’s not familiar to you and/or you’re not comfortable with, ask for the per-minute rates.
-If you don’t get an answer, say “no” to the call.
-If possible, ask the person who is calling to try again.
+When receiving a collect call, listen for an identification of the service provider when the call is connected.
+Before accepting the charges, if you don’t hear the provider identified, say “no” to the collect call until you’re able to find out who is connecting the call.
+If it’s a provider you’re unfamiliar or uncomfortable with, ask for the per-minute rates.
+If you don’t get an answer, say “no” to the call and, if possible, ask the caller to try again.